Understanding Television Terminology

 A display system may be referred to as 4K Ultra High-Definition if it meets the following minimum performance attributes:

 Display Resolution—Has at least 8 million active pixels, with at least 3840 horizontally and at least 2160 vertically.
+Physical pixels shall be individually addressable such that the horizontal and vertical resolution above can be demonstrated over the full range of colors provided by the display.

 Aspect Ratio—The width to height ratio of the display’s native resolution is 16:9 or wider.